Petermann Glacier

 Petermann Glacier (Petermann Gletsjer) is a large glacier located in North-West Greenland to the east of Nares Strait.
 It connects the Greenland ice sheet to the Arctic Ocean at 81°10' north latitude, near Hans Island.

 The glacier and its fjord are named after German cartographer August Heinrich Petermann.

 Geography

 The tidewater glacier consists of a 70 km long and 15 km wide floating ice tongue whose thickness changes from about 600 m at its grounding line to about 30–80 m at its front.
 Rough mass balance estimates using these scales suggest that about 80% of its mass is lost as basal meltwater, yet little oceanographic data are available to connect Petermann Glacier to its fjord and adjacent Nares Strait.
-Even the sill depth and location is largely unknown as modern soundings of the fjord, with its mouth located between Cape Morton and Cape Tyson, are still lacking.
-Petermann Glacier marks the western limit of Hall Land and the eastern of Daugaard-Jensen Land.
+Even the sill depth and location is largely unknown, as modern soundings of the fjord, with its mouth located between Cape Morton and Cape Tyson, are still lacking.
+Petermann Glacier marks the western limit of Hall Land and the eastern limit of Daugaard-Jensen Land.
 The Petermann Peninsula flanks its northern end.
 The grounding line is relatively stable with on average 470 m variation over the period 1992 to 2011.
 This indicates that the glacier was dynamically stable.